Noble-Lab/2025_MOHD_hackathon/README.md

-# 2025 MOHD imputation hackathon
+# 2025 MOHD Imputation Hackathon

 ### Welcome to the 2025 MOHD Imputation Hackathon!

 The immediate goal of this hackathon is to prototype and compare methods for **multi-omic data imputation** using CCLE data.
 In the long term, we hope to build a community interested in writing a **Nature Methods Registered Report**.
 Preparing such a Registered Report would benefit from dividing tasks across a group, and what we do here (creating baselines and designing a benchmarking pipeline) is a toy version of what that larger project could look like.

 ---

 ## Getting Started

 ### 1. Clone the repo

 ### 2. Set up your environment